-The Commission must also, where relevant, satisfy itself that the rule is "compatible with the development and application of consumer protections for small customers, including (but not limited to) protections relating to hardship customers" (the "consumer protections test").
+The Commission must also, where relevant, satisfy itself that the rule is "compatible with the development and application of consumer protections for small customers, including (but not limited to) protections relating to hardship customers" (the "consumer protections test").17

-Where the consumer protections test is relevant in the making of a rule, the Commission must be satisfied that both the NERO test and the consumer protections test have been met.
-If the Commission is satisfied that one test, but not the other, has been met, the rule cannot be made.
+Where the consumer protections test is relevant in the making of a rule, the Commission must be satisfied that both the NERO test and the consumer protections test have been met.18 If the Commission is satisfied that one test, but not the other, has been met, the rule cannot be made.

-Section 236(1) of the NERL.
+15 Section 236(1) of the NERL.

-Section 13 of the NERL.
+16 Section 13 of the NERL.

-Section 236(2)(b) of the NERL.
+17 Section 236(2)(b) of the NERL.

-That is, the legal tests set out in s.
-236(1) and (2)(b) of the NERL.
+18 That is, the legal tests set out in sections 236(1) and (2)(b) of the NERL.